 Signs of organizational health are no politics, or confusion, great moral, productivity and low turnover.
 In healthy organizations’ management, operations, strategy, and culture work well together.
 People in healthy companies trust and learn from one another, identify issues and recover faster from mistakes.
 They are more effective at solving problems and make better decisions, faster.
 Healthy organizations get smarter and better at execution over time.
 They achieve results closer to their full performance potential and gain a clear advantage.
 They do not suffer from the inefficiencies plaguing companies with poor health such as - politics, lack of clarity, apathy, ego, employee disengagement, and limited accountability, where behavioral misalignment and inconsistency are their downfall.

 Strategy doesn’t typically fail in formulation.
 It fails most often through implementation, the execution in the trenches, when people don’t have the necessary skills or attitude to perform.
 Accountabilities are not held, so fail.
-The where you are going is not effectively turned into the how to support and achieve the goals to deliver the results necessary to deliver the desired outcome(s).
+The where you are going is not effectively turned into the how to support and achieve the goals to drive the results necessary to deliver desired outcome(s).